Special Services and Opportunities

 Students enrolled in Signature Courses will participate in “The Lionizing,” a culminating semester-end event where they will present a project from the course in the genre of the instructor’s choice.

-The University’s Common Read
+The University’s Book in Common

-H C 300 - Thesis Seminar (One Semester Hour).
+H C 300 Thesis Seminar - Thesis Seminar (One Semester Hour).
 This course is designed to help students understand the Honors Thesis process.
 What is a good thesis?
 How does a student choose a thesis advisor?
 What comprises an Honors Thesis defense?
 These and other questions will be answered.
 The final goal of the course is a draft of a student’s thesis proposal.